 6. Dragon Ball Z

 A young warrior named Goku, along with his friends, are tasked with defending their planet from an onslaught of attacks from extraterrestrial enemies.
-But things aren’t as straightforward as it is on paper, with Goku learning that he, too, is from another planet, and a crazy number of twists through the show’s ’90s run.
+But things aren’t as straightforward as it is on paper, with Goku learning that he, too, is from another planet and a huge number of twists through the show’s ’90s run.

 Most kids growing up in the ’90s would have watched or come across Dragon Ball Z. In South Africa, the was a huge hit, as I recall all my friends rushing home between 4pm and 5pm when the show aired.
 Whether we were in the middle of a game of football or cricket, the streets would clear.
 This was the impact of the show, which many still remember fondly today.

 And there you have it.
 That’s my list of the top 10 best anime series of all time.
 I can imagine that at least five of these shows would be on many lists, with quite a few being challenged.

 For many, Hunter x Hunter is the best series of all time — even if it seems a lot like Dragon Ball.
 The show ties together themes of power, our connections to each other and our humanity in a story that could feel overwhelming for some.

 It tells the story of Gon Freecss, a 12-year-old boy rookie hunter who seeks to reconnect with his long-lost father who discovers is a world-renowned Hunter (unique individuals capable of tracking down secret treasures and rare beasts).
 Along the way, our young hero meets other hunters and encounters the paranormal.
 Gon is athletics, adventurous and not the smartest, but seems to have a heart of gold.
 Having grown up in a rustic environment, he is great with animals and incredibly determined.
 But does Gon have what it takes to become a hunter himself?